edgeandnode/billing-contracts/README.md

 ```

-Use mainnet to deploy BillingConnector:
+Use mainnet (or goerli) to deploy BillingConnector:

 ```
 hh deploy-billing-connector --network mainnet \